 The Parish Pastoral Council of St. Ann’s was re-established in 2013.
 It meets every month from September to June to assess parish needs, define priorities, implement action plans, and to find the means to encourage the Parish members to utilize their God-given talents to serve God and each other.

 Parish Pastoral Council: Fr.
-Ceas Chmiel (Pastor), Deacon Richard Ludwick, JoAnn Pringle (Chair & Pastoral Care)), Joie Muirhead (Catechism Coordinator), Rodora Suarez, Manon Monchamp, Linette Rivera, and John Cortens.
+Ceas Chmiel (Pastor), Deacon Richard Ludwick, JoAnn Pringle (Chair & Pastoral Care)), Joie Muirhead (Catechism Coordinator), Rodora Suarez, Manon Monchamp, Cathy Muys, and John Cortens.

 The Parish Finance Council was established in 2014 to assist the Pastor in administration of the material resources and funds of the Parish.
 It insures adequate transparency through regular financial reports to the Pastoral Council and an annual report to parishioners.